Return to Toilet Question List

 - Tighten up the coupling nut on the supply tube to the inlet valve, if you are reusing

 the old supply tube, or install the new one.
-HANDY-LINK
+More tips on supply tube installation

 - Slowly turn on the water.
 The tank should start to fill.
 Check for leaks.
 When the